nzoschke/noah/2012-12-11-runtime-profile-scripts.md

 The introduction of a "login shell" brings us one step closer to the vision of the Heroku Runtime:

-> The Heroku Runtime operates a platform for dynamic execution of arbitrary code in a secure and scalable multi-tenant environment.
+> The Heroku Runtime operates a robust, secure, highly dynamic and massively scalable multi-tenant execution platform.

 By running all dynos as a login shell, we improved the flexibility of the platform with a classic Unix primitive: profile scripts.